-Jamaica delivers on the Caribbean dream, with pristine water, great food, chill music, and reggae vibes.
-Deciding where to stay in Jamaica is important so you can make the most of your trip.
-I stayed in two villas and a boutique hotel while visiting a few different areas of the country.
-Here’s everything I learned and wish I’d known before booking our accommodation on the island!
+Jamaica delivers on the Caribbean dream with pristine water, great food, chill music, and reggae vibes.
+Deciding where to stay in Jamaica is important so you can avoid tourist traps and make the most of your trip.
+Here’s everything I learned and wish I’d known before booking our accommodation on the island.

 Where to stay in Jamaica